neurodatascience/QLS-course-materials/Lectures/2024/09_machine_learning_2/README.md

 `exercises/requirements.txt` -- if you followed the [setup instructions](https://neurodatascience.github.io/QLS612-Overview/setup.html) on
 the course website you have all this already.

-The slides for the lecture are in `???`, and during the lecture we will regularly pause to edit and execute scripts found in `exercises`.
+Here are the [slides](https://docs.google.com/presentation/d/12JWfc2RN54hu2oCTkM8GWwPFs49m8WK_VcM8rkeWpjI/edit?usp=sharing) for the lecture and during the lecture we will regularly pause to edit and execute scripts found in `exercises`.